hinedy/projects/README.md

 A Chrome extension using JavaScript that enables you to set timers for Pomodoro-like cycles of work/break sessions.

 ### [C$50 Finance](https://github.com/hinedy/finance)
-CS50 finance, A web app via which you can manage portfolios of stocks, using IEX Cloud API in a virtual trading environment.
+A web app via which you can manage portfolios of stocks, using IEX Cloud API in a virtual trading environment.

 ### [Just Kitten!](https://github.com/hinedy/just-kitten)
 A javaScript meme picker furr cats.